 A reading room for graduate students is located in the Alexander Library.
 In addition to study space, the Graduate Reading Room includes graduate reserve materials, a non-circulating collection of standard works in the social sciences and humanities, and locked carrels for students working on their dissertations.

-The John Cotton Dana Library in Newark (which also houses the Institute of Jazz Studies) supports all undergraduate and graduate programs offered on the Newark campus with an emphasis on business, management, and nursing.
+The John Cotton Dana Library at Rutgers University-Newark (which also houses the Institute of Jazz Studies) supports all undergraduate and graduate programs offered at Rutgers University-Newark with an emphasis on business, management, and nursing.
 The Robeson Library houses a broad liberal arts collection, which supports all undergraduate and graduate programs offered on the Camden campus.
-Law libraries are also located on both the Camden and Newark campuses and have separate policies and online catalogs.
-The law library at Newark houses the Don M. Gottfredson Library of Criminal Justice.
+Law libraries are also located in both Camden and Rutgers University-Newark and have separate policies and online catalogs.
+The law library at Rutgers University-Newark houses the Don M. Gottfredson Library of Criminal Justice.

 The Libraries provide numerous electronic resources to the Rutgers community.
 Library users can search the through the Libraries' website at http://www.libraries.rutgers.edu/.
 The Library Catalog identifies materials owned by Rutgers libraries located in Camden, Newark, and New Brunswick/Piscataway, and contains records for most items acquired since 1972.
 Students, faculty, and staff can also access a wide variety of electronic indexes and abstracts, full-text electronic journals, research guides, and library services online, both from campus and remotely.
 The Libraries provide hundreds of CD-ROM titles in addition to online resources.